A no-fluff breakdown of the

 Best for: First-time

 The launcher itself is what drives the SD’s reputation.
-The pull-pierce system is straightforward to learn, the polymer frame is lighter than it looks, and the grip feels natural for most hand sizes.
-Owner feedback across forums consistently highlights the ease of getting comfortable with the SD in the first range session, which matters if the person buying this is relatively new to any kind of defensive tool.
+The pull-pierce system is straightforward to learn, the polymer frame keeps the launcher manageable, and the grip feels natural for most hand sizes.
+Owner feedback has consistently highlighted how easy it is to get comfortable with the SD during the first practice session, which matters for buyers who may not have a firearm background.

 ✅ What Works